Building the UI

 Designing for different screen sizes and orientation

-While it's not possible to predict how your app is going to look on every new device that's released, there are some steps that you can take to make things less painful later on.
+Although it's not possible to predict how your app is going to look on every new device that's released, there are some steps that you can take to make things less painful later.

 Here's how the same code would look on a smaller screen, if you used an AbsoluteLayout to position the controls.

-The control at the bottom of the screen gets cut off altogther, because the AbsoluteLayout requires specific pixel coordinates and those coordinates would appear off screen on the smaller device.
+The control at the bottom of the screen gets cut off altogether, because the AbsoluteLayout requires specific pixel coordinates and those coordinates would appear off screen on the smaller device.

 Here's how the same code would look on a smaller screen, if you used a DockLayout to position the controls.

-If your application uses images or graphics, there's a bit of additional work involved with creating an adaptable UI.
+If your app uses images or graphics, there's a bit of additional work involved with creating an adaptable UI.

 Not every UI should be available in both portrait and landscape views.
-For some applications, such as those that display large lists, the portrait view is preferred.
-For other applications, such as those that display pictures or videos, you probably want the ability to switch back and forth between views.
+For some apps, such as those that display large lists, the portrait view is preferred.
+For other apps, such as those that display pictures or videos, you probably want the ability to switch back and forth between views.

 Here's an example where supporting both portrait and landscape doesn't quite work.
 The landscape view lists fewer items than the portrait view, while providing no additional value.